Machine Learning View

 Return Behavior

-Strongest return signal: early page views · strongest drop-off signal: early events.
+Strongest return signal: early page views · strongest drop-off signal: long session duration.

 Cohort Retention — Do Users Come Back?